acrolinx/acrolinx-coding-guidance/topics/test-sidebar.md

 #### Replace Each Char from Start to End Including Tags with One Char

-Does the same as select but this time it replaces the char by number between 0 and 9.
+Does the same as select but this time it replaces the char by a number between 0 and 9.
 At the end, the whole document should consist only of numbers and the application shouldn't be crashed ;-).

 If the tester sees text that wasn't replaced then either the lookup or the replacement hasn't worked properly.

 #### Replace Each Char from Start to End Including Tags with Number of Chars

-Same as test before, but this time it replaces the chars by _number_ where number is a growing number for each replacement.
+Same as the test before, but this time it replaces the chars by _number_ where the number is a growing number for each replacement.
 This test can be used to see if the replacements have been made in the correct order.

 ### Log